yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-011_Validate_Password_Missing_Special_Character.md

 2. Access the registration page
 3. Enter a valid email address
 4. Enter a password without special characters (e.g., "Password123")
-5. Confirm the password in the "Repeat Password" field.
-6. Select a security question.
-7. Enter a valid security answer.
+5. Fill in all required fields
-8. Click on the "Register" button
+6. Click on the "Register" button

 ---

 ## ✅ Expected Result
-A validation message should be displayed indicating that the password does not meet the required complexity rules.
-The system should require at least one special character in the password
+- A validation message should be displayed indicating that the password does not meet the required complexity rules
+- The system should require at least one special character in the password